totomitjans/gamelist/README.md

 Now setup this required integration.
 It will let you fetch your games data and fill it up correctly.

+Use **Secret** for all integration keys/tokens.
+Do not put them in `wrangler.toml`, do not commit them to GitHub, and do not share them publicly.

 ### 3. Add game search and auto-fill

 Game lookup requires integrating with IGDB.